How to Answer: What Interests You About This Position? (with Examples)

 “One of the main factors that attracted me to the PR Specialist role was the company.
 I have always been a big fan of (company) and the values they hold.”

-“Based on the job description and our initial discussion, I believe my prior experience fits well with what you are looking to accomplish in this role.
-It’s a great opportunity to help you grow this business but also continue to develop my career and skillset.”
+"Based on the job description and our initial discussion, I believe my experience fits well with what you want to accomplish in this role.
+It's a great opportunity to help you grow this business and continue developing my career and skill set_."_

 Comments to Avoid during the Job Interview

-Avoid answers that emphasize or focus only on the perks (health insurance, vacations days, happy hour, etc.).
+Avoid answers emphasizing or focusing only on the perks (health insurance, vacation days, happy hour, etc.).
 These details will come later in the interview but refrain from asking the hiring manager about them during your answer.

 Avoid strictly talking about the salary or overall pay.
-While it’s essential, employers want to know you won’t jump ship if a new higher paying offer comes up up in the future.
+While it’s essential, employers want to know you won’t jump ship if a new higher-paying offer comes up in the future.

-Avoid basic/generic answers but instead be as specific to the role and company as possible.
-Hiring managers look for these details – you mentioning something specific to the company shows you have done your research.
+Avoid basic/generic answers; instead, be as specific to the role and company as possible.
+Hiring managers look for these details - you mentioning something particular to the company shows you have done your research.

 Wrapping Up | What Interests You About This Position

 Understanding the “What interests you about this position” interview question is the first step in learning how to tackle it.
-Our three key pieces to accurately answer this, consist of:
+Our three key pieces to accurately answer this consist of the following:

 Do you need some extra interview coaching help before the big day?
 Check out this article on the Best Job Interview Coaching Services.